Bang Bang Chicken Bowl Recipe

 • Tongs or spatula

-• Pat the chicken dry before you coat it so the cornstarch sticks and browns nicely.
+• Pat chicken dry before coating so the cornstarch sticks and browns nicely.

-• Cut chicken into even pieces so everything cooks at the same speed.
+• Cut chicken in similar sized cubes so everything cooks evenly.

 How to Make Bang Bang Chicken Bowl